Waterboat House Garden

 Waterboat House Garden is a small park located near the mouth of the Singapore River, near the Central Business District (CBD) in Singapore.
 The park was once the original site of the former Merlion Park where the two iconic statues of the Merlion and its miniature form were originally located.

 History

 Launch

 The first Merlion Park was originally located near the mouth of the Singapore River was designed by the Singapore Tourism Board as an emblem of Singapore in 1964.
-The park was officially opened at an installation ceremony for the Merlion statue, officiated at by then Prime Minister of Singapore, Mr Lee Kuan Yew on 15 September 1972.
-The original statues of the Merlion and its mininature used to stand at the mouth of the Singapore River with Anderson Bridge as its background.
-The main statue was made from November 1971 to August 1972 by the late Singaporean sculptor, Mr Lim Nang Seng.
+The park was officially opened at an installation ceremony for the Merlion statue, officiated by Prime Minister Lee Kuan Yew on 15 September 1972.
+The original statues of the Merlion and its miniature version used to stand at the mouth of the Singapore River with Anderson Bridge as its background.
+The main statue was made from November 1971 to August 1972 by Singaporean sculptor Lim Nang Seng.
 It measures 8.6 meters high and weighs 70 tons.